Search

 Computer vision applications built using OpenCV and deep learning models – Viso Suite

-Who uses OpenCV?
+Who Uses OpenCV?

-Computer vision in construction
+Computer vision in construction using OpenCV

 Computer vision in construction using YOLOv7 – built on Viso Suite

-Can I use OpenCV for commercial projects?
+Can I use OpenCV for Commercial Projects?

-OpenCV versions
+OpenCV Versions

 Earlier versions of OpenCV included the 4.5.4 OpenCV release that provided improved support for more AI models and DNN module patches, version 4.5.3 introduced optimized CUDA and MatMul support, and 4.5.0 was the first of the OpenCV versions licensed under Apache 2.

-Who developed OpenCV – and Why?
+Who Developed OpenCV – and Why?

 Driving upgrades to faster processors would generate more income for Intel than selling some extra software.
 This is probably why the free and open code originated from a hardware vendor rather than a software company.